Hierarchical Coded Matrix Multiplication: Hierarchical Coded Matrix Multiplication

 \textbf{Result aggregation phase:} To recover all the \infoblocks that make up the $\ly$th \level of computation (and thus to recover the $\ly$th \taskboxno), the master must receive at least $\rt{\ly}$ jobs from the $\ND$ workers.
-Any subset of cardinality at least $\rt{\ly}$ of $\{\cA{\ly}{\nd}\cB{\ly}{\nd} \, | \, \nd \in [\ND]\}$ will suffices.
+Any subset of cardinality at least $\rt{\ly}$ of $\{\cA{\ly}{\nd}\cB{\ly}{\nd} \, | \, \nd \in [\ND]\}$ will suffice.
 We term the choice of per-level recovery thresholds $\{\rt{\ly}\}_{\ly \in [\LY]}$ the \emph{\profileno}.
 The \profile is something that we optimize in Sec.~\ref{CHAPTER:THEORY}, based on the statistics of the distribution of processing times.
-Furthermore, in MLCC the same amount of computation compared to BICC is required to be completed, \ie $\sum_{\ly=1}^{\LY} \RT_{\ly}=\LY\RT$.

 \textbf{Decoding phase:} Due to the independence encoding of each level, the decoding phase of MLCC can be carried out either in a serial, a parallel, or a streaming manner across levels.
 In serial and parallel decoding the master starts decoding when it receives enough completed jobs from all levels.
 In serial decoding the master pipelines the decoding.
-In parallel decoder, decoding of all levels is run in parallel after that the computation of all levels is finished.
+In the parallel decoder, decoding of all levels is run in parallel after that the computation of all levels is finished.
 In streaming decoding the master starts decoding each level once it receives enough completed jobs of that specific level.
 The master doesn't need to wait for all levels to be finished.

 \begin{remark} We note that uniform randomly {\em shuffling} the order of levels which workers work through can mitigate the need to design an optimal recovery profile in MLCC.
 This is indeed a special case of MLCC in which workers randomly pick an encoded subtask (without replacement) and sends its result to the master as soon as it is completed.
 We term this approach {\em randomized} MLCC (RMLCC).
 In RMLCC, we set the recovery profile to be $\rt{\ly}=\RT$ for all $\ly \in [\LY]$, thus mitigating the need to profile design.
 The intuition behind this setting is because of the fact that for $\ND\gg\LY$, on average an equal-sized group of workers would try different permutations of orders.
 Therefore, each level would get the same attention.
 This makes the expected finishing time of levels to be approximately the same without a need to design the recovery profile. \end{remark}